yingding/angular2Tutorial/README.md

 ## Asterisk (*) appearing before directive names
 * The * is a bit of syntactic sugar that makes it easier to read and write directives that modify HTML layout with the help of templates.
 NgFor, NgIf, and NgSwitch all add and remove element subtrees that are wrapped in <template> tags.
-* More about this can be found unter [Angular Doc](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#star-template)
+* More about this can be found unter <a href="https://angular.io/docs/ts/latest/guide/template-syntax.html#!#star-template">Angular2 Docs</a>

 ## Directives
 <p>One of the defining features of a single page application is its manipulation of the DOM tree.